Tennessee tornado victims include 'beautiful family' of 3, couple in their 80's

 NASHVILLE TORNADO STRUCK OLD TENNESSEE STATE PRISON, WHERE 'THE GREEN MILE,' 'WALK THE LINE' WERE FILMED

-All but one of the victims in Putnam County have been identified as: Jessica Clark, who is in her 30s; Amanda Cole, 34; 3-to-4-year-old Hattie Collins; 6-to-7-year-old Dawson Curtis; Terry Curtis, 54; Joshua Kimberlin, who is his 30s; 2 year-old Sawyer Kimberlin; Erin Kimberlin, who is in her 30s; Todd and Sue Koehler, who are in their 50s; Patricia Lane, 67; Leisha Littenberry, 28; Harlan Marsh, who is between 4 and 5 years old; Bridgette (Ann Marie) McCormick, who is believed to be between 12 to 13-years-old; Keith Selby and Cathy Selby; and Jamie Smith, who is believed to be between 30 to 35-years-old.
+All but one of the victims in Putnam County have been identified as: Jessica Clark, who is in her 30s; Amanda Cole, 34; 3-to-4-year-old Hattie Collins; 6-year-old Dawson Curtis; Terry Curtis, 54; Joshua Kimberlin, who is his 30s; 2 year-old Sawyer Kimberlin; Erin Kimberlin, who is in her 30s; Todd and Sue Koehler, who are in their 50s; Patricia Lane, 67; Leisha Littenberry, 28; Harlan Marsh, who is between 4 and 5 years old; Bridgette (Ann Marie) McCormick, who is believed to be between 12 to 13-years-old; Keith Selby and Cathy Selby; and Jamie Smith, who is believed to be between 30 to 35-years-old.

+Friends of the Curtis family said that Terry Curtis was an "amazing father, husband, friend, business owner" who loved his wife and his family "fiercely," while Dawson Curtis, 6, "loved everyone."

 In Wilson County, officials identified the victims in the town of Mount Juliet, east of Nashville.